 So, a big thing that we want to evaluate is that, you know, does the nurse have good listening skills?
 Does she realize that by listening to the patient, we are allowing them to help us so that we in turn can help them.
 Okay.
 So, we want to make sure that they're good listeners.

 We want to do some vetting of our candidates with our HR partners.
 You know, we want to make sure before we even bring anybody in for an interview that they are capable of navigating technology.
 You know, and it's different today in 2022 then it was when I started in 1990.
-You know, we want to make sure that our nurses can navigate, and if we're toggling back and forth through different applications, or if we're using something like our health desk, where everything is seamlessly on one screen, whatever our technology is, we want to make sure that our nurses are capable of navigating it.
+You know, we want to make sure that our nurses can navigate, and if we're toggling back and forth through different applications, or if we're using something like our Care Desk, where everything is seamlessly on one screen, whatever our technology is, we want to make sure that our nurses are capable of navigating it.

 We also want to make sure that our nurses can type.
 You know, we need simple typing classes and it sounds so simple and crazy, but I brought in nurses and hired nurses and didn't realize until it was too late, that they couldn't type.
 So, I'm a great hunter and packer.
 I type with my two index fingers, but I'm pretty good at it.
 So, we want to make sure before we even bring them in that they can type.